humblebeeintel/Privacy_Policies/HD_TODO_PRIVACY_POLICY.md

 ## Contact Us

-If you have questions or concerns about this Privacy Policy or our data practices, please contact us at [mirsalim9229@gmail.com](mailto:contact@humblebee.ai).
+If you have questions or concerns about this Privacy Policy or our data practices, please contact us at [contact@humblebee.ai](mailto:contact@humblebee.ai).